krilangs/ComPhys---Master/README.md

   - Edit *requirements.txt*, and set desired package-version or replace "==" with ">=" .
 Can also add other packages.
   - Upgrade the packages - $ pip install -r requirements.txt --upgrade

-* *Trilepton_read_root.py* reads the ROOT file with uproot, then creates desired dataframes and variables and saves those dataframes as .h5-files.

-* *Trilepton_classifier.py* reads the .h5-files with the dataframes, and uses machine learning algorithms to do a multi-classification analysis to predict particles.

-* *Trilepton_plotter.py* reads the flat dataframe, and plots manually chosen variables that are available in the dataframe.